 3. La Cité du Vin

+If you want to on a Bordeaux wine tour, this is where you must come.
 Standing a class apart from anything you have ever seen, this massive structure finds home in the top places to visit in Bordeaux and is the only cultural center globally, dedicated to appreciation as well as the understanding of the lineage and tradition of wine.
 This is among the best Bordeaux points of interest, for wine connoisseurs as well as individuals who wish to learn the sophisticated yet subtle art of wine tasting.
 Any individual who wishes to learn about the tradition of wine which has thrived in Bordeaux over centuries, this is the place to visit.
+La Cité du Vin is one of the major Bordeaux points of interest.

 Address: Esplanade de Pontac, 134 Quai de Bacalan, 33300 Bordeaux, France